-- Services are delivered by suitably qualified / trained / experienced staff and all posts have detailed job profiles / descriptions and person specifications - External auditors deliver a conclusion annually on whether the Authority has, in all significant respects, proper arrangements for securing economy, efficiency and effectiveness in the use of resources.

-3.4 The roles and responsibilities of all officers and staff are clearly defined and documented, with clear delegation arrangements and protocols for effective communication:

-- Standing Orders and Financial Regulations are in place and these set out how the Authority operates and how decisions are made, including a clear Delegation Scheme - The Standing Orders and Delegation Scheme indicates responsibilities for functions and sets out how decisions are made - The Standing Orders contain the Terms of Reference of the full Authority and other committees, setting out executive and scrutiny functions within these.

-3.5 Codes of Conduct defining the standards of behaviour for Members and staff are in place, conform with appropriate ethical standards, and are communicated and embedded across the organisation:
+- Services are delivered by suitably qualified / trained / experienced employees and all posts have detailed job profiles / descriptions and person specifications. - External auditors deliver an opinion annually on whether the Authority is providing value for money. - 3.4 The roles and responsibilities of all officers and employees are clearly defined and documented, with clear delegation arrangements and protocols for effective communication: - Standing Orders and Financial Regulations are in place and these set out how the Authority operates and how decisions are made, including a clear Delegation Scheme. - The Standing Orders and Delegation Scheme indicates responsibilities for functions and sets out how decisions are made. - The Standing Orders contain the Terms of Reference of the full Authority and other committees, setting out executive and scrutiny functions within these. - 3.5 Codes of Conduct defining the standards of behaviour for Members and employees are in place, conform with appropriate ethical standards, and are communicated and embedded across the organisation: